playcanvas/developer.playcanvas.com/content/user-manual/assets/models/building.md

 Some modelling and animation programs to consider:
 * Free options: Blender\*, Wings3D, Voidworld, SketchUp, Sculptris, Daz Studio\*.
 * Lower-cost paid options: 3D-Coat, NVIL, Hexagon.
 * Higher-cost paid options: ZBrush, Autodesk 3D Studio Max\*, Autodesk Maya\*, Luxology Modo\*.

-A * denotes the program can create animations too.
+\* *this program can create animations too.*

 For generating textures, consider these programs:
-* Free: Krita desktop, GIMP, xNormal, MaPZone, Blender, MyPaint.
+* Free: Blender, Pixexix Free, xNormal, MaPZone, GIMP, Krita desktop, MyPaint.
-* Paid: Substance Designer (as well as Substance Painter and Bitmap2Material), Photoshop, Quixel NDO and DDO, CrazyBump, Clip Studio Paint/Manga Studio, SERIF DrawPlus / PhotoPlus.
+* Paid: Substance Designer (as well as Substance Painter and Bitmap2Material), Photoshop, Quixel NDO and DDO, CrazyBump, Pixexix Pro, Clip Studio Paint/Manga Studio, SERIF DrawPlus/PhotoPlus.

 Note many of the programs listed above for modelling also allow texture painting.
 If you would like more options, this [external wiki][wiki] page can help.
 Please note that some of the information may be out-of-date.